Mashallight/Flutter-Lists/README.md

 # MAD Assignment 1 : Wordle Daily Answers App (Using Lists)

-Building a simple app for using a List in Flutter
+Building a simple app using a List in Flutter

 ## For this assignment, I will create:
    1. An object with hard coded list of answers for the game wordle, eg: Black, Arise, Lamps, Shawl, Scare